Experimental Measurements of Ion Diffusion Coefficients and Heating in a Multi-Ion-Species Plasma Shock

-One of the most important findings of this experiment is the observations of species separation within the plasma shock.
-Figure~\ref{fig:edt}(a) shows the normalized density of Ar and N by the maximum values as a function of time, where the pre- and post-shock regions are separated by a blue dashed line.
+One important finding of this experiment is the observations of species separation caused by differential gradient-driven ion diffusion.
+Figure~\ref{fig:edt}(a) shows the normalized density of Ar and N by their maximum values as a function of time, where the pre- and post-shock region are separated by a blue dashed line.
 The density of both ion species increases at the same rate within errors at early time; however, at later time as the shock forms, the density of N ions decreases faster than that of Ar ions.
 This finding suggests that the lighter ion species (N) diffuse faster in the plasma shock gradients, consistent with the theoretical predictions.
-To bound the ion diffusion velocity, we consider the ion flow caused by plasma expansion and diffusion at the boundary of the collimator viewing volume shown in Fig.~\ref{fig:exp}(b).
+To bound the ion diffusion velocity, we consider the ion flow caused by plasma expansion and diffusion at the boundary of the collimator viewing volume shown in Fig.~\ref{fig:exp}(c).
 In the radial direction, the ions enter and leave the volume, resulting in no net change of the ion density.
 Hence, the ion diffusion in the axial direction becomes the only major mechanism that decreases the ion density in the viewing volume.
-If we assume that the diffusion velocity $u$ remains relatively constant shortly after the shock forms, then according to the continuity equation, the decrease of the normalized ion density should follow the exponential law $e^{-2ut/L}$, where the length scale $L$ is the diameter of the collimator.
-By fitting the ion density in Fig.~\ref{fig:edt}(a) from 58 to 65 $\mu$s, we find that the diffusion velocity for Ar and N is $u_\textup{Ar} = (0.8 \pm 0.1) \times 10^3$ m/s and $u_\textup{N} = (1.1 \pm 0.2) \times 10^3$ m/s, respectively.
-We also estimate the plasma bulk flow velocity in the post-shock region $u=\sum_{\alpha }c_{\alpha }u_{\alpha } \approx 920$ m/s, in agreement with the velocity of $\sim 1100$ m/s determined using time-of-flight analysis from the interferometry chords shown in Fig.~\ref{fig:id}(b).
-Thus, the diffusion velocity for Ar and N in the center-of-mass frame is $v_\textup{Ar}=u_\textup{Ar}-u \approx -120$ m/s and $v_\textup{N} = u_\textup{N}-u \approx 180$ m/s, with the relative diffusion velocity $\Delta v = v_\textup{N}-v_\textup{Ar} \approx 300$ m/s.
+Solving the continuity equation at the boundary of the viewing volume gives the diffusion velocity as $u=-dn_i/dt \cdot L/2n_i$, where the length scale $L$ is the diameter of the collimator.
+By inserting the ion density profile in Fig.~\ref{fig:edt}(a), we find that the average diffusion velocity (over $\sim 7$ $\mu$s after the shock forms) for Ar and N is $u_\textup{Ar} = 0.5 \pm 0.1$ km/s and $u_\textup{N} = 1.0 \pm 0.1$ km/s, respectively.
+We also estimate the plasma bulk flow velocity in the post-shock region $u=\sum_{\alpha }c_{\alpha }u_{\alpha } = 0.7 \pm 0.1$ km/s, relatively consistent with the velocity of $1.1 \pm 0.2$ km/s determined using time-of-flight analysis from the interferometry chords shown in Fig.~\ref{fig:id}(b).
+Thus, the diffusion velocity for Ar and N in the center-of-mass frame is $v_\textup{Ar}=u_\textup{Ar}-u \approx -190$ m/s and $v_\textup{N} = u_\textup{N}-u \approx 270$ m/s, with the relative diffusion velocity $\Delta v = v_\textup{N}-v_\textup{Ar} \approx 460$ m/s.